Angel Stadium: Beginnings

-None of this seemed to matter to their Hall of Fame pitcher Nolan Ryan, who threw two of his record seven no-hitters in this ballpark, and racked up 2,416 of his 5,714 career strikeouts in eight seasons with the Angels (Ryan stats from The Sporting News Baseball Record Book).
-One of the no-hitters, on June 1, 1975, was his fourth, which tied Sandy Koufax's career record, one Ryan would eventually surpass with seven by the end of his career in 1993.

-The Rams move in
+The Rams

-In the late 1970s, Los Angeles Rams owner Carroll Rosenbloom was looking for a more modern venue than the Los Angeles Memorial Coliseum, and also wanted a stadium that would be small enough to keep Rams games from being blacked out on local television.
+In the late 1970s, Los Angeles Rams owner Carroll Rosenbloom was looking for a more modern venue than the Los Angeles Memorial Coliseum, and also wanted a stadium small enough to prevent Rams games from being blacked out on local television.
 The Coliseum seated almost 100,000 people, and the Rams had trouble filling it even in their best years.
-Rosenbloom brokered a deal by which the Rams would move from Los Angeles to an expanded Anaheim Stadium.
+Rosenbloom eventually brokered a deal by which the Rams would move from Los Angeles to an expanded Anaheim Stadium.
 To add more seats (eventually about 23,000) for football games, the mezzanine and upper decks were extended completely around the playing field, resulting in a roughly trapezoidal, completely enclosed stadium.
-An elevated bank of bleachers was built in right field, and temporary seats were placed underneath, to be pulled out for football games.
-Another bank of bleachers was built in left field.
-As a result, the view of the local mountains and State Highway 57 was lost.
+An elevated bank of bleachers was built in right and left fields, and temporary seats were placed underneath to be pulled out for football games.

 Additionally, the Big A scoreboard support that stood in left field, and was the inspiration for the stadium's nickname, was moved 1300 ft to its present site in the parking lot, adjoining the Orange Freeway beyond the right-field stands; its usage changed from scoreboard to electronic marquee advertising upcoming events at the stadium.
 A black and amber scoreboard/instant replay video board was installed above the newly constructed upper deck seats in left field.
-Swift technical innovations in scoreboards in the 1980s quickly made the 1979 display obsolete, and the visual quality was washed out during day games as it was in direct sunshine, thus in 1988, a Sony Jumbotron color board replaced it, with amber matrix displays installed about the right field upper deck and along the infield balcony.
+Swift technical innovations in scoreboards in the 1980s quickly made the 1979 display obsolete, and the visual quality was washed out during day games as it was in direct sunshine, leading a Sony Jumbotron color board to replace it in 1988, alongside amber matrix displays installed above the right field upper deck and along the infield balcony.
 A triangular metal spire was added to the top of the Jumbotron to evoke the original emplacement of the "Big A".